Do all things work for good and what effect do praise and thanks have?

-We look at the Greek text of Romans 8:28 in order to find out if really everything works for our good and then we answer the question, should we be thankful for everything?
+We look at the Greek text of Romans 8:28 in order to find out if really everything works for our good and then we answer the questions, should we be thankful for everything and what effect do praise and thanks have?

 Do all things work for good?